ajzanotti/alanzanotti.com/_posts/2017-01-05-packer-templates-v2.0.0-released.md

 ## Ubuntu Xenial

-The command to build the Ubuntu Xenial Vagrant box is typical to other Vagrant box builds
+The command to build the Ubuntu Xenial Vagrant box is typical of other Vagrant box builds

 {% highlight plaintext %}